The following is Google Translate's best stab at translating the article from German.

 first roll of film that I developed but it was already in itself.
 There were

-Photos by Mike Waltze, Fred Haywood and Matt Schweitzer, who you like
+Photos by Mike Waltze, Fred Haywood and Matt Schweitzer, the likes of which had rarely been

 You are talking about some of the here greatest personalities of the sport.